-The District intends to use the Bonds to repair, renovate and equip schools, facilities and classrooms throughout SFID No. 1 as set forth on the Bond Project List.
-No series of Bonds will be issued if such issuance would cause the tax rate levied to pay debt service on all of the outstanding Bonds to exceed the Proposition 39 limits per one hundred thousand dollars (\$100,000) of taxable property, based on projections made by the District at the time of issuance of such series of Bonds.
+The District intends to use the Bonds to modernize, replace, renovate, construct, equip, acquire and rebuild the District facilities on the Bond Project List.

+All Bonds will be sold as current interest bonds and the use of capital appreciation bonds will not be permitted.
+No series of Bonds will be issued if such issuance would cause the tax rate levied to pay debt service on all of the outstanding Bonds to exceed \$30 per year per \$100,000 of taxable property, based on projections made by the District at the time of issuance of such series of Bonds.